CMPUT301W23T37/sufferQR/README.md

 # sufferQR

 Welcome!
-Finds QR Code NearBu with Our App
+Finds QR Code NearBy with Our App

 LeaderBoard